Mark Strong

-Early life
+Early life and education

 Strong was born Marco Giuseppe Salussolia in the Islington borough of London on 5 August 1963, the son of an Austrian mother and an Italian father.
 His father left the family soon after Strong's birth, and Strong was brought up by his mother while she worked as an au pair.
 He later said, "The home I grew up in was a flat in Myddelton Square in London's Islington, a beautiful Georgian square with a huge church in the middle.
 We moved around a lot when I was young.
 I remember flats in Walthamstow, Clapton, Stoke Newington, and Edmonton."
 He said in 2008 that when he was a child he was inspired to become an actor by watching French actor Alain Delon, but clarified in 2019 that he did not consider acting as a career until he was older.

 When Strong was young, his mother legally changed his name to help him fit in with his English peers.
 He was baptised a Catholic.
-He attended Wymondham College in Morley, Norfolk, where he sang in two punk bands, the Electric Hoax and Private Party—the latter's name based on the idea that people wouldn't attend their shows, thinking they were private parties.
-Strong had ambitions to become a lawyer but returned to London after one year of studying German law at the Ludwig Maximilian University of Munich.
+He attended Wymondham College in Morley, Norfolk, where he sang in two punk bands, the Electric Hoax and Private Party—the latter's name based on the idea that people would not attend their shows, thinking they were private parties.
+Strong had ambitions to become a lawyer but returned to London after one year of studying German law at LMU Munich.
 He subsequently studied English and drama at Royal Holloway, University of London before attending the Bristol Old Vic Theatre School.